• Skip to primary navigation

 • Painting by Ceija Stojka titled The Mama of a lady in a red dress holding yellow sunflowers on a green background with the reflection of the gallery on the glass photo by Friderike Heuer.

-Oregon Arts Watch: 'Seeking Warmth"
+Oregon Artswatch: 'Seeking Warmth"

 Primary Sidebar